CaffeineViking/vimrc/README.md

 1. Remove (backup) your existing .vimrc and related folders from your home directory.
 2. Download this repository, just copy over the .vimrc to your home directory.
 3. Create two folders, `.vim_bundle` and `.vim_undodir` in your home directory.
+5. Download and install the Source Code Pro font (optional).
 4. Run vim and call `:PluginInstall`.
 5. Done!

 Features
 --------